 About Alexandra Seastrunk, LMFT

 I became a therapist out of curiosity about the inner world and a personal understanding of how disorienting life can feel.
-My own journey through similar challenges shapes the way I listen and relate.
+My own struggles and experiences shape the way I listen and relate.

-I have a decade of clinical experience working in diverse settings, including substance use treatment, college mental health, and private practice.
+I have a decade of clinical experience working in diverse settings, including substance use treatment, college mental health, and group practice.
 I believe that a therapist can only go as deep with a client as they have gone within themselves.
-Because of this, my own inner work is a central part of my life and practice.
-When I sit with you, I am doing so from a place of lived experience and honest self-awareness.
+Because of this, my own therapy and personal self-reflection are a central part of my life and practice.

 Education